 That’s a really good idea to learn to sew to make alterations to thrift store clothes much easier!
 I’ve tried learning, but it’s hopeless for me :( I can hand-sew, but for some reason, the machine renders me an uncoordinated idiot.
 Still love thrifting though :)posted almost 8 years ago

 I always keep my clothes, there’s no way I could afford to do otherwise!
 If it’s outgrown or if I don’t like it, I’ll donate it or sell it to some store if I’m broke.
 I couldn’t bear to throw out something someone else could wear.

 But, it’s hard to find enviromentally friendly fabrics for low prices, which I’m very much all about.
 I try shopping at thrift stores, but I rarely have any luck.

-I’m more environmentally concious when it comes to my eating habits and recycling plastic/paper/other materials.posted over 4 years ago
+I’m more environmentally concious when it comes to my eating habits and recycling plastic/paper/other materials.posted almost 8 years ago

 I try to keep as many articles of clothing as I can.
-However the clothes that I dont need or aren’t my style anymore, I sell them or I donate themposted over 4 years ago
+However the clothes that I dont need or aren’t my style anymore, I sell them or I donate themposted almost 8 years ago

 I couldn’t imagine getting rid of clothes after only one season, or actually putting stuff in the garbage!